Category: From the major scale to (hopefully) understanding how things work.

 Intervals Explained pt 2: practical application on guitar.

-We have seen in this post http://www.trueguitarist.com/intervals-explained/ what intervals are in theory and how the simplest and safest way to identify an interval is by calculating the number of semitones between the two notes.
-Again, this is the table for you to ‘do the math’: N.of halfsteps 1 2 3 4 5 6 6 also 7…
+We have seen in this post https://www.trueguitarist.com/intervals-explained/ what intervals are in theory and how the simplest and safest way to identify an interval is by calculating the number of semitones between the two notes.
+Again, this is the table for you to ‘do the math’: N.of halfsteps 1 2 3 4 5 6 6 also 7… Continue reading Intervals Explained pt 2: practical application on guitar.

 Triads Pt 2 Spread Voicings